The European market potential for table grapes

 2. What makes Europe an interesting market for table grapes?

-Grapes are a major fruit in Europe
+Grapes are popular in Europe

 Tips: